babaid/MacFrag/README.md

 ## Modifications

 With my current modifications you can also use a mol2 file with a large molecule that you want to fragment.
-If you have an issue with the code that can possibly due to rdkit not being able to load your molecule(s), but you should now get a warning if something went wrong.
+If you have an issue with the code that can possibly be due to rdkit not being able to load your molecule(s), but you should now get a warning if something went wrong.
 I also added default parameters and made an examples and _data directory so it looks nicer.

 ## Usage